sanii-muthui/HoodWatch/README.md

 ## Project Author
   (Daniel Muthui)
 ## Description
-A web application that will allow users to display their projects and get them voted by their peers.A user can search for other projects and rate and view thier profile details.
+A web application that will allow users to display their neighbourhoods and get them viewed by their neighnour who either what to join the neighbourhood or review their details .A user can search for other businesses in the hood , comment, post stories and view thier profile details too.
 ## User Stories
 As a user I would like to: